Towards Inadequately Pre-trained Models in Transfer Learning: Related Work

 \section{Related Work}

 Pre-training on large datasets, such as ImageNet\cite{imagenet}, has long been a common method for transfer learning in various kinds of downstream tasks.
-Due to the huge effort brought by data annotation, researchers have reached a consensus that supervised or unsupervised pre-training as a parameter initialization or even an important medium for representation learning on existed large datasets is beneficial\cite{erhan2010does,jing2020self} for general downstream tasks\cite{noroozi2016unsupervised,misra2016shuffle,wu2018unsupervised,oord2018representation,tian2020contrastive,he2020momentum,chen2020simple,caron2020unsupervised,grill2020bootstrap,chen2021exploring,zbontar2021barlow} or specific ones\cite{xie2021detco,wei2021aligning,yang2021instance}.
-Zeiler et al. \cite{zeiler2014visualizing} have found that retraining a softmax classifier on top of fixed pre-trained feature would benefit classification on target data by a large margin compared with training from scratch.
-In recent years, designing different kinds of pretext tasks (e.g. jigsaw puzzle\cite{noroozi2016unsupervised}, rotation angle prediction\cite{gidaris2018unsupervised}, temporal order prediction\cite{misra2016shuffle}) as a self-supervised pre-training methods became a popular trend in this community.
+Due to the huge effort brought by data annotation, researchers have reached a consensus that supervised or unsupervised pre-training as a parameter initialization or even an important medium for representation learning on existing large datasets is beneficial\cite{erhan2010does,jing2020self} for general downstream tasks\cite{noroozi2016unsupervised,misra2016shuffle,oord2018representation,tian2020contrastive,he2020momentum,chen2020simple,caron2020unsupervised,grill2020bootstrap,chen2021exploring,zbontar2021barlow} or specific ones\cite{xie2021detco,wei2021aligning,yang2021instance,li2023aligndet}.
+Zeiler et al. \cite{zeiler2014visualizing} have found that retraining a softmax classifier on top of a fixed pre-trained feature would benefit the classification of target data by a large margin compared with training from scratch.
+In recent years, designing different kinds of pretext tasks (e.g. jigsaw puzzle\cite{noroozi2016unsupervised}, rotation angle prediction\cite{gidaris2018unsupervised}, temporal order prediction\cite{misra2016shuffle}) as a self-supervised pre-training method became a popular trend in this community.
 Later on, contrastive learning\cite{oord2018representation,tian2020contrastive,he2020momentum,chen2020simple} has also been demonstrated as a better self-supervised pre-training approach.
-Beyond vision domain, large-scale unsupervised pre-training in speech and natural language\cite{schneider2019wav2vec,devlin2018bert,yang2019xlnet,radford2019language,brown2020language} is appealing as well.
-Furthermore, learning universal representation and capturing corss-modal correspondence by pre-training in a multimodality setting\cite{radford2021learning,lu2019vilbert} plays an important role in the development of artificial general intelligence\cite{goertzel2007artificial}.
+Beyond the vision domain, large-scale unsupervised pre-training in speech and natural language\cite{schneider2019wav2vec,devlin2018bert,yang2019xlnet,radford2019language,brown2020language} is appealing as well.
+Furthermore, learning universal representation and capturing cross-modal correspondence by pre-training in a multimodality setting\cite{radford2021learning,lu2019vilbert,li2022blip,li2023blip} and its downstream applications\cite{zhu2023minigpt,yu2023self} play an important role in the development of artificial general intelligence\cite{goertzel2007artificial}.